The person at the center of this case

 Lukashev was last known to be located in Moscow, Russia.

-Alleged hacking conspiracy targeting U.S. election infrastructure and political organizations
+Alleged hacking conspiracy targeting U.S. election infrastructure, political organizations, and related entities

-Grand jury in District of Columbia indicted 12 Russian military intelligence officers including Aleksey Viktorovich Lukashev for election interference conspiracy
+Federal grand jury in District of Columbia indicted 12 Russian military intelligence officers, including Aleksey Viktorovich Lukashev, for election interference conspiracy